-As you can see in the official video above, Deepin makes brilliant use of transparency and blur effects, and it does use them a lot.
+As you can see in the official video above, Linux Deepin 15.8 makes brilliant use of transparency and blur effects, and it does use them a lot.

 Sure it looks gorgeous but Deepin is not for everyone.
 It is quite unique when you compare it with other Linux desktop environments.
 It’s not just another traditional desktop environment.
 It’s sort of an amalgamation of the good parts from all other desktop environments.
 Deepin is a custom interface built atop common technologies, in this case, are Qt/C++ and Golang.